Prerequisite/Corequisite Key

 E: EDUL-232

-This course prepares teacher candidates to teach social science in diverse and inclusive settings guided by the Illinois Learning Standards for Social Science.
+This course prepares teacher candidates to teach social science in diverse and inclusive settings guided by the state social science standards.
 Candidates design learning activities where children learn to think, discuss, and inquire about topics in the discipline.
-An emphasis will be placed on holistic interactive learning, the inter-relatedness of curricular areas, educational technologies, and assessment using developmentally appropriate strategies.
+An emphasis will be placed on multisensory experiences, nonfiction literacy, educational technologies, and assessment using developmentally appropriate strategies.

 EDU 307